 To install these solar thermal panels, you will require access to a roof.
 Solar collectors with pipes are installed on the roof.
 These collectors use sunlight to extract heat which then flows down to your water systems using a heat exchanger.

-Solar thermal panels can be an excellent source of heat in warm climates.
+Solar water heating panels can be an excellent source of heat in warm climates.
 However, when it rains or gets colder, their efficiency might reduce to a certain extent due to the lack of sunlight.

 For this reason, it might be best to combine solar thermal panels with another heating system so that you can make the best use of both efficient heating as well as cheaper electricity bills.